 Mini Goldendoodles are petite in size.
 An interesting question is!
 How long until a mini Goldendoodle is full-grown?

 You may anxiously be wondering when you’ll see your little pup fully grown?
-How would it look like?
-So, the answer is, he’ll stop growing after 12 months.
+What would it look like?
+So, the answer is, that he’ll stop growing after 12 months.
 Miniatures complete their 95% growth within 52 weeks.

-Furthermore, having a DNA test of your pup is also an excellent way to know about growth.
+Furthermore, having a DNA test on your pup is also an excellent way to know about growth.
 In addition, you’ll get the idea of health risks and breed parents also.